xamarin/WebSharp/docs/tutorials/geolocation/GeolocationAPI.md

 In the next part we will look at the actual implementation of the `GeoLocationAPI` module and integrating it within our managed code.

-> :bulb: The `navigation.geolocation` can only be referenced in the `Renderer` process.
-If you try referencing from the Main process you will get an error about the `navigation` object not being defined.
+> :bulb: The `navigator.geolocation` can only be referenced in the `Renderer` process.
+If you try referencing from the Main process you will get an error about the `navigator` object not being defined.

 For more information see the following: